ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/multiple-observations-columns.md

-# Error - multiple observations columns defined
+# Error - multiple observations columns defined (Deprecated)

+## Deprecation warning

+This validation error will no longer be raised from csvcubed v0.1.18.
+This is because from v0.1.18, csvcubed supports pivoted multi-measure data sets which have more than one observations columns defined.

 ## When it occurs